err0r500/Clean-Architecture-in-Golang/README.md

 What do you know ?
 The USE_CASE() !
 Let's take the second one, it's more complicated ! (in fact I even overcomplicated it just to show how this architecture is flexible) :)

-OK, you've got a name & password (the params of the USE_CASE(), we'll see later how you get them) and would like to delete the user account if the passwords matches.
+OK, you've got a name & password (the params of the USE_CASE(), we'll see later how you get them) and you would like to delete the user account if the passwords matches.
 We'll declare the set of methods we'll need at the moment we encounter them and group them in interfaces

 1. If the accound has to be deleted, it means it relies somewhere.
 Where ?
 You don't care ! ... but whatever this place is, you'll have to interact with it.
   - Say, we need **get()**, let's put it in something (an interface) called ***UserReadWriterLive***.
-- ...
-But wait, there's some chances that in the outter world, the data and especially the user don't look quite the same as ours.
+2. ...
+But wait !
+There's some chance that in the outter world, the data don't look quite the same as ours :
   - Just to be sure, we'll ask for a **ToUseCaseUser()** method.
-We won't call it, ever, but it has to have it if it wants to talk with us !
+We won't call it, ever, but it's mandatory for anything wanting to talk with us !
-- Let's move on !
-We now need to check if passwords matches.
+3. Let's move on !
+We now need to check if passwords match.
 For the sake of the example, we won't check that directly in the use case.
-It may not be related to Users only.
+It may not be related to Users only :
   - Let's ask for an **isTheSameAs()** method and put it somewhere else : ***PasswordChecker***
-- We'll also have to delete the user
+4. We'll also have to delete the user :
   - let's ask for a **delete()**, we'll mostly likely have to interact with the same place as where we got the user from, so let's put **delete()** in ***UserReadWriterLive*** too.
-- Finally, we group all these ***ToolInterfaces*** in a single structure : the USER_INTERACTOR.
-We'll wire everything up when we construct it (most likely in the main file) but this way, when any USER_INTERACTOR.*USE_CASE()* is called, it will find an implementation of all the **toolMethods()** it needs !
+5. Finally, we group all these ***ToolInterfaces*** in a single structure : the USER_INTERACTOR.
+  - We'll wire everything up when we construct it (most likely in the main file) but this way, when any USER_INTERACTOR.*USE_CASE()* is called, it will find an implementation of all the **toolMethods()** it needs !

 - ... some time passes and the product owner says it would be cool to keep track of these deleted users but well separated from the "live" ones.
 No problem, we simply add a line to our use case and
-  - ask for a **createDeleted()** method but we'll use another interface : ***UserReadWriterHistory***.
+  - ask for a **createDeleted()** method but we'll use another interface, ***UserReadWriterHistory***.
 This way, we don't care where and how it's actually saved : another table in the same DB, another DB, another type of DB, a file system... we simple don't care, our use case is finished !

 #### Tests

 ... hmmm I don't know what to test here ...

 ### 3 - Interfaces
-Links with the outter world
+Implementation of the links with the outter world
 - **Define** here the "tool Interfaces".
-That's where you write the tech specific code (use 3rd-party libs), declare new structs in order to map the Domain or Flow structs with another API (gorm, json...) (and in the opposite direction)
+That's where you write the tech specific code (use 3rd-party libs), declare new structs in order to map the Domain or UseCase structs with another API (gorm, json...) (and in the opposite direction)
-- **Declare** the structs (usually empty) that will hold an "Interacter" (whose methods can be called so the logic in usecases is executed)
+- **Declare** the structs that will hold an INTERACTOR (whose methods can be called so the logic in usecases is executed)

 ### 4 - Infra
 Technical setup (boilerplate code) that will allow code written at Interfaces level to actually operate